 - 1 large celery stalk (thinly sliced)

-- 1/4 cup diced red onion (fine dice)
+- ¼ cup diced red onion (fine dice)

-- 1/3 cup mayonnaise (see link to make your own above)
+- ⅓ cup mayonnaise (see link to make your own above)

 - salt to taste

-In a medium mixing bowl, combine all the ingredients together.
+- In a medium mixing bowl, combine all the ingredients together.

-Mix well and server as you like.
+- Mix well and serve.